CharlesDavidEly/advanced-garch/README.md

-# GJR-GARCH(1,1)
+# Advanced GARCH

 This project showcases an advanced GARCH implementation in Python, GJR-GARCH(1,1).
-It pulls a stock's price data from Yahoo Finance, determines the GARCH model parameters best defining the stock's returns variance, and then uses this model in a Monte Carlo simulation to simulate future stock prices with asymmetric volatility clustering.
+It pulls a stock's price data, determines the parameters best defining the stock's returns variance, and then uses this in a Monte Carlo simulation to simulate stock prices with asymmetric volatility clustering.